ashleyGarcia0405/ashleyGarcia0405/README.md

-I'm Ashley, a senior at Columbia University.
-I am pursuing a BS in Computer Science and a minor in Applied Mathematics.
+I'm Ashley, a senior at Columbia University (Engineering).
+I am studying CS and Applied Mathematics.

 I'm primarily interested in backend development and making cool/interactive digital experiences.
 I currently work as a software engineer intern at Spotify and a research assistant at the Lamont-Doherty Earth Observatory under the supervision of Felix Waldhauser.
 I am also the lead mentor for Hydra Robotics (2425 FRC + FTC).